 10 tips for keeping your bike safe

-1) Register it – check out the link above to find out how to register your bike for free.
+Check out the link above to find out how to register your bike for free

-4) Lock it up – lock the frame and both wheels to the cycle parking stand.
+Lock the frame and both wheels to the cycle parking stand.

 Property marking isn’t just for bikes – you can mark any valuable item and register it for free.
 Find out more on the Essex Police website.